Woman looking worried

 Stress at Work: a simple guide

 Stress at work is a major problem.
-According to the Health and Safety Executive (HSE), 914,000 workers in Great Britain suffered work-related stress, depression or anxiety in 2021/22.
-This caused 17 million lost working days — 55% of all working days lost to work-related ill health.1 This guide covers workplace stress — what it is, how to tackle it and when to seek help.
+According to the Health and Safety Executive (HSE), 875,000 workers in Great Britain suffered work-related stress, depression or anxiety in 2022/23.
+This caused 17.1 million lost working days — almost half 49% of all working days lost to work-related ill health.

 What is workplace stress?